Munzer9494/Project_2_Potential_Onshore_wind_to_H2/README.md

 2. **Constraints**: apply protected areas and other exclusion rules to derive feasible wind tiles.
 3. **Wind‑to‑H₂ conversion**: map feasible wind output to electrolyzer production and compute LCOH.
 4. **Uncertainty**: optional Monte Carlo runs on key parameters (capacity factor (weather variability), wind turbines spacing, electrolyzer efficiency, etc.).
-5. ** Linear Programing (LP) & system sizing**: CAPEX & OPEX assumptions, stochastic wind speeds, electrolyser availabilty & the WTG power curves to calculate LCoH distribution based on optimal sizing
+5. **Linear Programing (LP) & system sizing**: CAPEX & OPEX assumptions, stochastic wind speeds, electrolyser availabilty & the WTG power curves to calculate LCoH distribution based on optimal sizing & creatign a H2 supply curve
+6. **H2 Grid analysis**: Evaluates the adequacy of the projected regional hydrogen network and its alignment with the estimated potentials as well as supply and demand locations

 ---